okeeffed/developer-notes/manual/Design-Patterns/Design-Patterns.md

 ## Design Pattern Breakdown

+The table below breaks down the list of GOF design patterns using purpose and scope.
+This table can be a reference and overview for all the design patterns that will be covered in the coming posts on design patterns.

 | Purpose     | Class                        | Object                                                                                            |
 | ----------- | ---------------------------- | ------------------------------------------------------------------------------------------------- |
 | Creational  | Factory Method               | Abstract Factory, Builder, Prototype, Singleton                                                   |